marykubinski/kubinski-portfolio/README.md

 # About me
 Hi all!
 I'm Mary Kubinski! (she/her/hers)

-I am a second year Masters Candidate at the Heinz College of Information Systems and Public Policy at Carnegie Mellon University.
-I am pursuing an MS in Public Policy and Management.
-My coursework has covered policy analysis tools and methods (like Statistics with R, Programming R for Analytics, GIS, and Policy Analysis in Practice) and management (like Management Science I & II, and Project Management).
+I am a second year MS Candidate at the Heinz College of Information Systems and Public Policy at Carnegie Mellon University, studying Public Policy and Management.
+My coursework has covered policy analysis tools and methods (like Statistics with R, Programming R for Analytics, GIS, and Policy Analysis in Practice) and management (like Management Science I & II, Negotiation, and Project Management).

 Some projects I have worked on at Heinz that included collecting and displaying data include:
 * CMS Hospital Price Transparency Rule Implementation Analysis